Lt. Gov. Dan Patrick Plans Legislative Action After ‘Category 5 Winter Storm'

 "Wherever the evidence leads us, that's how we're going to solve the problem," Patrick said.

-Winterizing plants and lines, Patrick added, will take some time and some money but that, "we're going to do it right."
+Further winterizing plants and lines, Patrick added, will take some time and some money but that, "we're going to do it right."
+Patrick said he wouldn't be accepting any "half-baked" measures from either the Texas House or Senate and that they would all work diligently to get to the bottom of what happened and learn what can be done to prevent it from happening again.

+"I am putting this on my shoulders because this all happens through the legislature," Patrick said.
+"We're going to get it done.
+I'm going to set a very high standard to address all of these issues."

 Patrick noted that not only was the winter storm worse than people thought but that he felt like people had their guard down.
 He compared the strength of the winter storm to that of a hurricane and said that with several days' notice people and energy providers should have been more adequately prepared to weather the storm.